 Day 8.
 Herzegovina story: Mostar & Blagaj Tekke

 After breakfast, our trip continues to Blagaj (a site on the UNESCO Tentative List), an old town from the first half of the 16th century and a beautiful representation of Ottoman architecture.
-Blagaj was the crib of Islam of today’s Bosnia and Herzegovina.
-During the short tour, enjoy the view of the monastery in a fairy-tale environment beneath the cliffs on the shores of the emerald-green river Buna.
+Blagaj was the cradle of Islam in today’s Bosnia and Herzegovina.
+During the short tour, enjoy views of the monastery in a fairy-tale setting beneath the cliffs on the shores of the emerald-green river Buna.

-We will proceed to Koski Mehmed Pasha Mosque, the Crooked Bridge, and the Old Town, or Čaršija as locals call it.
-You will have some free time in Mostar for lunch on the banks of the Neretva River, with an amazing bridge view.
+We will proceed to the Koski Mehmed Pasha Mosque, the Crooked Bridge, and the Old Town, also known as Čaršija.
+You will have free time in Mostar for lunch on the banks of the Neretva River, with a view of the famous bridge.

 We’ll end the day in Sarajevo, a beautiful city with a complicated history.

-After check-in, enjoy a free afternoon in Sarajevo and visit some of the most famous restaurants in the city, offering the famous “ćevapčići,” a traditional Bosnian dish, a small rolled patty of ground beef meat.
+After check-in, enjoy a free afternoon in Sarajevo and visit some of the city’s most famous restaurants, which serve the “ćevapčići,” a traditional Bosnian dish: a small rolled patty of ground beef.

 Overnight: Sarajevo